-When Riley Ranch Nature Reserve opened in December 2019, BPRD staff tucked a leather-bound journal in an area for park patrons to write down observations.
-It started with an entry by Steve Truelson, BPRD
+When Riley Ranch Nature Reserve opened in December 2019, BPRD staff tucked a leather-bound journal in an area for park patrons to write down

 "My hope for the journal was to start a discussion on wildlife and nature observations," said Truelson.
 "I know we don't have whitetail in this nature reserve, so my entry was meant as a joke to give readers a reason to pause and weigh in with their observations.
 It was corrected promptly by a park visitor, which made me happy."